maxr21/belgiumsquad/content/MaxRobinson/phase1Deliverable.md

 ## Individual Contributions to the project

-- Exploring project ideas
+- Exploring project ideas.
+  - suggested an idea exploring political sentiment in countries by scraping a variety of diverse news websites and classifying the articles based on the issue they talk about.
+This could then be used to estimate the most spoken about political issues.
-- brainstorming different user types and jointly coming up with one
+- brainstorming different user types and jointly coming up with one.
+  - spoke to professors and thought of adding the 'recent policy search' feature to the second persona.
-- testing and verifying API calls are possible for our primary data set
+- testing and verifying API calls are possible for our primary data set.
+  - simply called and analysed necessary API calls.
-- testing webscraping is also an option
+- testing webscraping is also an option.
+  - scraped sites and looked over the html to ensure that the data we needed was scrapable.